hoyo-lab-ncsu/tdhia/README.md

 1. Download and install the latest version of [R](https://www.r-project.org/), [R Studio](https://posit.co/download/rstudio-desktop/).
 If on windows, also install [R Tools](https://cran.r-project.org/bin/windows/Rtools/).
 2. Download this repository to your computer by either:
    1. Clicking the green **[Code]** button at the top of this page and download repository as a zip file (not recommended because you have to redownload for any updates to the code).
    2. Cloning this repository using a github client (**recommended option**, cloning allows you to sync the code on your computer with any updates added here).
 For windows and Mac, you can install [Github Desktop](https://desktop.github.com/).
-Once installed clock the green **[Code]** button on this page, and select "Open in Github Desktop", a dialogue box will appear to "Clone" this repository.
+Once installed click the green **[Code]** button on this page, and select "Open in Github Desktop", a dialogue box will appear to "Clone" this repository.
 It will download the repository to a default location (usually in ~/Documents/Github/tdhia/).
 You can download updates to this repository by clicking "Fetch Origin" and "Sync" within github desktop, and all the files will be automatically updated.
-3. Clone or download the github that has **example scripts** for this package, using the same steps as previously: [tdhia_scripts](https://github.com/bacorli2/tdhia_scripts).
+3. Clone or download the second github that has **example scripts** for this package, using the same steps as previously: [tdhia_scripts](https://github.com/bacorli2/tdhia_scripts).

 ### RStudio
 1. **Set Working Directory to TDHIA**: Open RStudio, click [ **Session** ] >> [ **Set Working Directory** ] >> [ **Browse** ] to the location of the tdhia repository (step 2, in this example case located in ~/Documents/Github/tdhia/).